wythe/xenon/docs/xddl.md

 <h2 id="field">1.8 field</h2>

 The [field](#field) element identifies an integer unit of information specific to the message being represented.

 It must have a `name` and `length` attribute.
 The `length` is specified in bits, and may be any nonnegative integer value.
-It does not have to be byte aligned within the underlying message.
+It does not have to be byte aligned within the record it appears.

-The optional `bias` attribute is added to the value by a fixed amount when displayed in the IDM.
+The optional `bias` attribute is added to the value by a fixed amount when displayed in the [idm](#idm).
 See the `bias` example in the description below.

 attributes | name  | [type](#AttributeTypes) | required | description
 -----------|-------|--------|----------|------------